 Read on for more information on leveraging 3PL operations in your business and as an integrated part of your ERP system via Pacejet.

 Advantages of using a 3PL can include faster re-configuration of fulfillment processes to respond to customers, lower upfront capital, carrier flexibility and lower rates, and allowing shippers to focus on other core operations.
-However there are disadvantages of using a 3PL which can include loss of control, lack of ERP integrated processing, and less visibility in order fulfillment since the operations and the data are managed outside of your business.
+However there are disadvantages of using a 3PL which can include losing control of internal business processes, lack of ERP integrated processing, and less visibility in order fulfillment since the operations and the data are managed outside of your business.

-While your specific business strategy will help answer most of questions on trade-offs, where Pacejet can help is by connecting 3PL operations seamlessly into your internal operations to help mitigate concerns of lack of integrated transaction management with your ERP systems or loss of process visibility.
+While your specific business strategy will help answer most of questions on trade-offs, where Pacejet can help is by connecting 3PL operations seamlessly into your internal business processes to help mitigate concerns of lack of integrated transaction management with your ERP systems or loss of process visibility.

 ERP-Integrated Quoting and Shipping